Charlie Adler- Acting, Failing, and Overcoming Fear

 You have to acknowledge that you’re imperfect, that life isn’t perfect, that things are random, circumstances are random and you’re going to bleed and you’re going to heal.

-Again, going back to the analogy of a muscle.
-When you’re developing and building muscle, you’re tearing it as well, and it’s gonna be sore and it’s gonna hurt.
-Then eventually the muscle builds from the recovery of those tears.
+Again, going back to the analogy of a muscle: when you’re developing and building muscle, you’re tearing it as well, and it’s gonna be sore and it’s gonna hurt.
+Eventually the muscle builds from the recovery of those tears.

-Well that’s what life is, you’re tearing all the time, you’re going to fall, you’re going to stink, you’re going to be embarrassed.
+That’s what life is, you’re tearing all the time, you’re going to fall, you’re going to stink, you’re going to be embarrassed.
+You’re going to have to learn how to overcome fear.
 If you’re not willing to do that, stay home.

 Steve: Are you still ever scared?